Chirp Input Signals

 Number of samples

 Click OK to create the chirp input signal.
-A
+A new input signal

-Linear Analysis Workspace.
+in_chirp1appears in the Linear Analysis Workspace.

 You can now select this signal in the Input Signal drop-down list for estimation.